Kallistos Ware: Publications

 Ware was a prolific author and lecturer.
 He authored or edited over a dozen books, numerous articles in a wide range of periodicals, and essays in books on many subjects, as well as providing prefaces, forewords, or introductions to many other books.
 He is perhaps best known as the author of The Orthodox Church, published when he was a layman in 1963 and subsequently revised several times.
 In 1979, he produced a companion volume, The Orthodox Way.
 He collaborated in the translation and publication of major Orthodox ascetic and liturgical texts.
 Together with G. E. H. Palmer and Philip Sherrard, he translated the Philokalia; and with Mother Mary, he produced the Lenten Triodion and Festal Menaion.
 St Vladimir's Seminary Press published a Festschrift in his honour in 2003: Abba, The Tradition of Orthodoxy in the West, Festschrift for Bishop Kallistos (Ware) of Diokleia, eds.
 John Behr, Andrew Louth, Dimitri Conomos (New York: SVS Press, 2003).
 In 2025, St. Vladimir's Seminary Press released the second of two volumes of Ware's collected works, In the Image of the Father.
 Volume 1, The Inner Kingdom, had been published by SVS Press in 2000.
 In 2025 SVS Press also released Ware's posthumous memoirs, Reminiscences and Recollections, based on a series of private interviews Ware gave between 2011 and 2016 with Dimitri Conomos.

-Academic honors
+Academic honours

 For his outstanding contributions to Orthodox theology, Metropolitan Kallistos was awarded honorary doctorates from Lawrence University of Wisconsin (2001), St. Vladimir's Orthodox Theological Seminary (2011), Cluj-Napoca University, the Ss Cyril and Methodius Theological Institute (2014), the University of Belgrade, the St. Sergius Orthodox Theological Institute, and New Georgian University (2018).